 - Franklin: read 10 – if reviewing, review at least 6

-To sign up to #AWW2016, enter your challenge details in the form below.
-Please include the optional additional information where relevant – it’ll help us get to know you. (*Note: your information will not be used for any non-AWW-related activity.)
+To sign up to #AWW2017, enter your challenge details in the form at the bottom of this page.
+Please include the optional additional information where relevant – it’ll help us get to know you.

 Througout the year: link your reviews

 Each time you read and review a book, add a link to your review on the AWW Link Your Review page.
 Our volunteers will choose selected reviews to add to their monthly roundup of reviews in different genres.

 When you’ve finished your challenge, please write a sign-up post and enter your details on our “Challenge Completed” page.